PRP Hair Treatment & Hair Loss

 What are the benefits of PRP therapy?

-The platelets in the PRP contain proteins that are needed in order to accelerate the rate of tissue healing and regeneration within inactive hair follicles.
+The platelets in the PRP contain proteins needed to accelerate the tissue healing and regeneration rate within inactive hair follicles.
 Inside these platelets are a variety of intracellular structures such as glycogen (a form of glucose), lysosomes (which break down the proteins), and alpha granules (which contain clotting and growth factors that get released during the cell repair process).
 Platelet-rich plasma-derived growth factors can also play a part in stem cell differentiation within the wound-healing process of the musculoskeletal system.

 In particular, the PRP-specific cells that cause hair growth include:

-PRP is a very modern procedure that has been used in medicine as a method of healing injuries.
-It is often also used as a cosmetic treatment for the face and, of course, as a popular hair restoration procedure for men and women.
+PRP is a very modern procedure used in medicine to heal injuries.
+It is often also used as a cosmetic facial treatment and a popular hair restoration procedure for men and women.

 Do PRP injections work for hair loss?

-In multiple studies through the Journal of Cosmetic Dermatology and Aesthetic Plastic Surgery, patients suffering from hair loss were found to benefit from PRP injections.
+Multiple studies through the Journal of Cosmetic Dermatology and Aesthetic Plastic Surgery found that patients suffering from hair loss benefit from PRP injections.
 The PRP hair restoration treatment led to a significant local increase in hair follicle number, extended growth phase, and improved hair thickness.
-Though the treatment is not officially FDA-approved, the equipment to prepare PRP is, and there is scientific proof that the treatment is beneficial for hair strength and new hair growth at and around a PRP injection site.
+Though the treatment is not officially FDA-approved, the equipment to prepare PRP is, and there is scientific proof that the treatment promotes greater hair strength and new hair growth at and around a PRP injection site.

-The science behind PRP uses the proven benefits of PRP’s growth factors to promote new cellular growth naturally; PRP is directly involved in regenerative healing within the body.
-PRP growth factors can thus influence hair growth and can, in fact, restore hair follicles, in turn improving the look and feel of a patient’s hair.
+The science behind PRP uses the proven benefits of autologous growth factors to promote new cellular growth naturally; PRP is directly involved in regenerative healing within the body.
+PRP growth factors can thus influence hair growth and restore hair follicles, improving the look and feel of a patient’s hair.

 How does PRP hair restoration work?

-PRP hair rejuvenation treatment involves the injection of platelets into the area of the body in which hair loss is occurring, for example, the crown of the head.
-Platelets are taken from the patient’s own body via a blood draw that appears at the start of the appointment.
-After the blood has been drawn, it is placed in a centrifuge, which is a machine that separates the platelet-rich plasma from the red blood cells.
+PRP hair rejuvenation treatment involves the injection of platelets into the areas of the scalp where hair loss occurs, such as the crown of the head.
+Platelets are taken from the patient’s body via a blood draw that appears at the start of the appointment.
+After the blood has been drawn, it is placed in a centrifuge, a machine separating the platelet-rich plasma from the red blood cells.
 When isolated, the platelet-rich plasma is then injected into the treatment area.
-The platelets release growth factors, which stimulate the dermal papilla cells that are crucial in the hair growth process.
-For that reason, a series of PRP injections help to trigger hair regrowth to restore lost hair.
+The platelets release growth factors that stimulate the dermal papilla cells, crucial in hair growth.
+Therefore, PRP injections help trigger hair regrowth to restore lost hair.

-Though, of course, the number of recommended PRP treatments varies depending on the hair condition and aesthetic goals of the individual patient, a typical patient will do four sessions of PRP therapy.
+Though the number of recommended PRP treatments varies depending on the individual patient’s hair condition and aesthetic goals, a typical patient will do four sessions of PRP therapy.
 Further treatments will be evaluated at the end of the fourth month (after the third PRP treatment).
 The sessions are typically spaced 4-6 weeks apart, and Dr. Green personally performs all hair loss consultations and PRP injections.
-PRP treatments can also be used in tandem with hair transplantation to help accelerate hair growth.
-At your initial consultation with Dr. Green, you will be able to discuss all hair treatment options, including PRP injections.
+PRP treatments can also be used with hair transplantation to help accelerate hair growth.
+You can discuss all hair treatment options at your first consultation with Dr. Green, including PRP injections.
 Dr. Green will use her expertise to provide the best medical advice, diagnosis, and treatment available for hair loss.

 Does PRP hair treatment work for frontal hair loss?